SimplePDF/simplepdf-embed/bubble/README.md

 Get your own SimplePDF account to start collecting your customer PDF submissions straight from your Bubble app.

+Available in English, German, Portuguese, Spanish, French and Italian

 =========== SHOW ME! ===========

 https://simplepdf.bubbleapps.io/version-test